 A contestant may submit more than one design.
 In that case, the contestant must register each design separately so that each has an individual entry number.

-Contestants must submit their entries before 16:00 hours on Thursday December 31st 2015 via the website: www.eestairs.com/designcompetition.
+Contestants must submit their entries before 16:00 hours (UK time) on Thursday December 31st 2015 via the website: www.eestairs.com/designcompetition.
 Models or 1:1 details are not compulsory but contestants are free to include these.
 Contestants are responsible for ensuring adequate insurance cover against loss, theft or damage during transit.
 When sending in these items, only the name of the design and the entry number (not any personal details) should be stated.
 They should be sent to the following address: EeStairs UK Ltd., Unit 3, The Old Printworks, 20 Wharf Road, Eastbourne, East Sussex, BN21 3AW.

 Teams or groups are permitted to enter the EeStairs Design Competition.
 The team will be seen as one entity and therefore each team is required to elect a Team Captain.
 This person will submit the entry and will represent the team throughout the competition process.
 The Team Captain will act as the contact person between EeStairs and the team members during the competition.
 In the event that the entry gets nominated the Team Captain will be invited to attend the prize giving ceremony and will be responsible for sharing the prize money equally between all team members.
 EeStairs will credit all members of the team in communications with the media if the design gets nominated.
 It is important to note that the team will be seen as one entity and not as the sum of the individuals, therefore each team is required to provide a team name for use during the competition.

 There is no entry fee.
 All costs incurred by a contestant to create and to submit his or her design (and other costs relating to participating in the competition) are to be paid by the contestant.